-I am a solicitor in the Medical Negligence team, based in Birmingham.
-I trained with one of the largest law firms in the world and qualified in 2006.
+I am an Associate Solicitor in the Medical Negligence team, based in Birmingham.
+I trained with one of the largest law firms in the world and qualified as a solicitor in 2006.

 I have always been intolerant of injustice and so a career in law was always the only option for me.
 I started off on the student council at my local secondary school and did lots of voluntary work at a local solicitors’ firm when I was a teenager.
 Now I’m proud to specialise in medical law and patient rights at one of the UK’s top law firms.